-For purposes of Schedule F (Form 990), "grantmaking" includes awards, prizes, cash allocations, stipends, scholarships, fellowships, research grants, and similar payments and distributions made by the organization during the tax year to foreign organizations, foreign governments, or foreign individuals.
-It does not include salaries or other compensation to employees or payments to independent contractors.
+For purposes of Schedule F (Form 990), grants and other assistance includes awards, prizes, contributions, noncash assistance, program-related investments, cash allocations, stipends, scholarships, fellowships, research grants, and similar payments and distributions made by the

 "Program services" are activities conducted by the organization outside the United States that form the basis of the organization's exemption from federal income tax.
 Examples of program services include, but are not limited to, operating an orphanage, school, hospital, church, temple, mosque, or synagogue; disaster relief efforts; and providing indigent relief.